-EXCELLENT video on what glyphosate and Roundup® (the poison used on GMO soy, GMOcorn, and possibly your backyard!) does to our bodies, brains, hormones, and even our gut bacteria!
+EXCELLENT video on what glyphosate and Roundup® (the poisonous herbicide used on GMO soy, GMO corn, and possibly in your backyard!) does to our bodies, brains, hormones, and even our gut bacteria!

 CLINK HERE to watch Dr. Seneff's interview: Institute for Responsible Technology

 Remember tomatoes and strawberries containing fish genes and potatoes and corn with bacterial genes spliced into them?
 Some are registered as pesticides but not labeled for human consumption.... these foods have never been seen in nature and have not been tested for safety in humans.
 Eminent scientists have outlined numerous concerns about the safety of these experimental foods including allergic reactions, production of unintentional toxins, cross-contamination with traditional food crops and wild species, etc.

 Remember the "tryptophan scare" when they pulled tryptophan off the shelves when the real problem was the GENETICALLY ENGINEERED bacteria they developed to produce the tryptophan.
 The GMO bacteria also produced a nerve toxin linked to the deadly cases of EMS that occurred following consumption of the GMO tryptophan.
 They SHOULD HAVE PULLED GENETIC ENGINEERING OFF THE SHELF INSTEAD.

 Visit the Institute for Responsible Technology, biointegrity.org, safe-food.org or Organic Consumers Association or GMO COMPASS for more information.
 PLEASE CONTACT YOUR CONGRESSIONAL REPRESENTATIVE to support labeling of genetically engineered foods here in the U.S.A.
 CLINK HERE to follow the Federal Labeling Bill for GMO foods.